 After the Marine Corps, Micah went into private practice in Arizona before moving to Washington to serve as the West Coast Regional Director for Wounded Warrior Project’s Veterans Benefits Service.

-Driven by a desire to focus his efforts locally, towards serving families and small businesses in the community that Micah, his wife Danielle, and their three kids call home, Micah is excited to be a part of the Moglia & Larripa team!
+In private practice, Micah enjoys serving families and small businesses in the North Kitsap community that he, his wife Danielle, and their three kids call home!

-Copyright © 2019 Moglia & Larripa Law Firm, PLLC - All Rights Reserved.
+Copyright © 2019 Larripa Law Firm, PLLC - All Rights Reserved.

-*DISCLAIMER: Use of this website, including the "Contact Us" form, does not create an attorney-client relationship between any viewer/user of this site and either attorney of this firm, nor does it establish a confidential relationship (or duty of confidentiality) between any viewer/user of this site and either attorney of this firm.
+*DISCLAIMER: Use of this website, including the "Contact Us" form, does not create an attorney-client relationship between any viewer/user of this site and this firm, nor does it establish a confidential relationship (or duty of confidentiality) between any viewer/user of this site and this firm.